 Researchers studying the Black Sea, one of the most unique bodies of water in the world, have uncovered a veritable time capsule of ancient ships hidden in its depths.

-The discoveries, which currently include 41 shipwrecks, came as part of an international expedition to map in unprecedented detail the submerged ancient landscapes of the Black Sea.
+The discoveries, which include dozens of shipwrecks, are part of an international expedition to map in unprecedented detail the submerged ancient landscapes of the Black Sea.
 Over the last 21,000 years, since the end of the last Ice Age, water levels in the basin have shifted upwards dramatically, flooding vast swaths of the surrounding landscape.

-To peer thousands of feet into the depths, the research team is utilizing two state-of-the-art Remotely Operated Vehicles (ROVs) that feature some of the most advanced underwater survey systems in the world.
-The Black Sea was an important commercial trading route for ancient civilizations like the Greeks, Ottomans, and Roman, so the team expected to find shipwrecks.
-But what they captured through the high-tech sensors of the ROVS is nothing short of astonishing.
+To peer thousands of feet into the depths, the research team is utilizing state-of-the-art Remotely Operated Vehicles (ROVs) that feature some of the most advanced underwater survey systems in the world.
+The Black Sea was an important commercial trading route for ancient civilizations like the Greeks, Ottomans, and Romans, so the team expected to find shipwrecks.
+But what they captured through the high-tech sensors of the ROVs is nothing short of astonishing.

 “We’ve never seen them this complete,” Adams told New Scientist.
 “Normally, it’s just bits of the lower hull, but here we have much upper-deck material.”